ArtifexSoftware/MuPDF.NET/docs/api/document.rst

           Out[30]: 371177

-  .. method:: Document.ExtractFont(int xref, int infoOnly = 0, string named = null)
+  .. method:: Document.ExtractFont(int xref, int infoOnly: 0, string named: null)

     PDF Only: Return an embedded font file's data and appropriate file extension.
 This can be used to store the font as an external file.
 The method does not throw exceptions (other than via checking for PDF and valid :data:`xref`).